msimms/LibIsolationForest/README.md

 ## C++ Example

 An example of how to use the C++ version of the library can be found in `main.cpp`.
 As the library matures, I'll add more test examples to this file.

+## License

+This library is released under the MIT license, see LICENSE for details.